Amazon is massive.

 Amazon Kindle Direct Publishing

 Like almost everything in the world of books and writing, opinions are sharply divided on Amazon KDP.
-Nevertheless, KDP is a legitimate way for you to make money working from home with Amazon.
+Nevertheless, publishing books with KDP is a legitimate way for you to make money by working from home with Amazon.

 Amazon KDP allows you to self-publish both eBooks and paperbacks for free.
 While it may not always be the best choice for a professional author, KDP is certainly one of the easiest ways to get your work published and start earning money.

-Best of all, we are essentially talking about passive income.
+Best of all, we are essentially talking about passive income (once, of course, you’ve done the hard work of actually writing the book(s).
 It is definitely worthwhile continuing to market your books, but you can essentially move on to other projects while still earning ongoing income.

 The reality is that you will probably not make loads of money publishing one book through KDP, since you only receive a royalty and must pay all applicable taxes.
-But if you publish several, or are one of the few fortunate enough to have a real hit, then this Amazon job from home could make a big difference to your bottom line.
+But if you publish several, or are one of the few fortunate enough to have a real hit, then earning income from KDP could make a big difference to your life.

 If you are interested in self-publishing, check out our guide to how to self publish books.